AlexCrescentini/risk_management_analysis/README.md

 # Risk Management using Python

-This repo uses Python to carry out projects and analysis across the main areas of risk management: credit, market, liquidity, and operational risk.
+This repo uses Python to carry out a few projects and analysis across the main areas of risk management.
+The main topics covered are:

+1. credit risk
+2. market risk
+3. liquidity risk
+4. operational risk

 ## Repository Structure